Got an interesting project to discuss?

 All of this user research allowed us to validate enough of our assumptions to create personas and decide on which mobile platform (Android/iOS) we would use to design the initial prototype.
 We created a rapid prototype and tested it on usertesting.com.
 It was a small sample size, with the interview only requiring that the user knew about cryptocurrency, and a script that had them create a wallet, receive and send funds, and view the transaction details.

 We created a rapid prototype and tested it on usertesting.com.
-It was a small sample size, with the interview only requiring that the user knew about cryptocurrency, and a script that had them create a wallet, receive and send funds, and view the transaction details.
+It was a small sample size, with the interview only requiring that the user know about cryptocurrency, and a script that had them create a wallet, receive/send funds, and view the transaction details.

-We targeted developers believing that if we created the tools the ecosystem would help build itself.
+We targeted developers - believing that if we created the tools the ecosystem would help build itself.
 This was proven somewhat true, but future network upgrades made this tricker than we had expected.
 It should be mentioned that marketing had a different set of personas which prioritized getting ZEC listed on more exchanges and general Zcash education.
-Regardless, we chose to more thoroughly follow our goal of creating financial freedom for all, and picked Android as our first platform.
-It could reach, with supported OS versions, 97% of their base - so we could reach more users in emerging economies and make remittance available across the globe.
+Regardless, we choose to thoroughly follow our goal of creating financial freedom for all, and picked Android as our first platform.
+At the time, Android could reach, with supported OS versions, 97% of their base - so we could reach more users in emerging economies and make remittance available across the globe.

 About this time we had our proof-of-concept: a wallet app that could create zk-proofs on the device and work with a server to send/receive funds without any break in privacy.
 We were off to a good start!